 Parents must give this consent on the basis of having been fully informed of the arrangements for the visit.
 They should not be informed on a 'need to know' basis only.
-When parents give their consent, they should be aware of the following as applicable to the specific visit:
+Parents should be aware of the following as applicable to the specific visit:

-- The full itinerary, including travel arrangements - Any hazardous activities, the supervision and the risk assessment - Details of any period of remote supervision and the control measures in place - Insurance arrangements including insurance for hazardous activities (longer and overseas visits).
-Policy schedules must be provided as appropriate - Medical arrangements e.g. policy on the dispensing of medications (normally if a student needs to purchase and take any medication, he or she should obtain either in advance or at the time).
+- The full itinerary, including travel arrangements. - Any hazardous activities, the supervision and the risk assessment. - Details of any period of remote supervision and the control measures in place. - Insurance arrangements including insurance for hazardous activities (longer and overseas visits).
+Policy schedules must be provided as appropriate. - Medical arrangements e.g. policy on the dispensing of medications (normally if a student needs to purchase and take any medication, he or she should obtain either in advance or at the time).
 Paracetamol should not be given to a student who is receiving other medication from a doctor.
-(Aspirin or preparations containing Aspirin, may not be given) If in doubt, please contact the Health Centre or if away during holiday time seek local medical advice - Any information that will be shared with a third party - Full contact details of the hotel/place of residence (longer and overseas visits) and the group leaders - Parents should also be aware of the behaviour expected on the trip and consequences of students who 'get it wrong'.
+(Aspirin or preparations containing Aspirin, may not be given) If in doubt, please contact the Health Centre or, if away during holiday time, seek local medical advice. - Any information that will be shared with a third party. - Full contact details of the hotel/place of residence (longer and overseas visits) and the group leaders. - Parents should also be aware of the behaviour expected on the trip and consequences of students who 'get it wrong'.

-A copy of the signed paper/completed online informed consent form and emergency contact details of parents/guardian should be held with the group leaders at all times whilst on the trip.
-All staff should be given and retain through the visit a list of staff and students on the visits, along with their mobile number their emergency contact number, hotel/accommodation details and contact details of the Senior Staff On Call.
+Online access to parental consent forms and emergency contact details of parents/guardian should be accessible by the group leaders at all times whilst on the trip.
+All staff should be given, and retain through the visit, a list of staff and students on the visit, along with their mobile number their emergency contact number, hotel/accommodation details and contact details of the Senior Staff On Call.
 However, staff should not store student mobile phone numbers on their own personal devices.
 Trip Leaders are responsible for resetting all school mobile phones to factory settings at the end of the trip.